 Having suffered with a mental illness myself, I have been on the receiving end of the comments and the stigma which surrounds mental health and related illnesses.
 I feel that, in the world we live in at present, there isn’t enough understanding or acceptance of mental illness.

-While suffering from anxiety and low mood, I received comments such as “incapacitated”; making me feel that because I had anxiety and low mood, I wasn’t able to function as I did previously.
-I was also told to “wait until I was better” before making decisions in my life.
-Again this made me feel worthless and I was not capable of normal functions, I felt “written off” and as though I was damaged goods.
+While suffering from anxiety and low mood, I received comments such as ‘incapacitated’; making me feel that, because I had anxiety and low mood, I wasn’t able to function as I did previously.
+I was also told to ‘wait until I was better’ before making decisions in my life.
+Again, this made me feel worthless and that I was not capable of normal functions.
+I felt ‘written off’ and as though I was damaged goods.

 If they try to work it out for themselves, as in my case, they made some bad days, my worst days ever.
-This is by no means was my family’s fault.
-It is the lack of knowledge and understanding of mental illnesses, as they are in my opinion, still a taboo topic in some social classes and societies in the present day.
+This was by no means my family’s fault.
+It is the lack of knowledge and understanding of mental illnesses as they are, in my opinion, still a taboo topic in some social classes and societies in the present day.

 Dale Burden is a correspondent for Psychreg.
 He holds a dual honours degree in psychology and neuroscience from Keele University.